manmago/ML4B_project/README.md

 ### Dataset preparation

 1. Data cleaning
-- ignore or remove redundant files: TotalAcceleration.csv, AccelerometerUncalibrated.csv, GyroscopeUncalibrated.csv
+- Ignore or remove redundant files: TotalAcceleration.csv, AccelerometerUncalibrated.csv, GyroscopeUncalibrated.csv

-- missing data
-- outliers
-- duplicates
-- sensor-errors
+Exploration notebook findings showed mostly synchronized and stable sensor data.
+To avoid over-cleaning:
+- Invalid values are coerced to missing with `pd.to_numeric(..., errors="coerce")` and only dropped when they cannot be aligned or featurized.
+- Outliers are not aggressively filtered because the window-based features are already fairly robust to short spikes, and real sleep movement can look unusual.
+- Duplicate-specific cleaning was not needed for the inspected nights.
+- Sensor errors are handled by dropping only samples or windows that remain unusable after alignment and feature extraction.
-- smartwatch failure corrected by manual annotation
+- Smartwatch wake/sleep failure is corrected by manual annotation.
 2. Preprocessing
+- Sensors merged per night with nearest timestamp sensitive method due to few mismatches.
 3. Feature selection
 4. Data splitting
 5. Potential bias discussion